GuillaumePitonInrae/MCB3/1Data/README.txt

 	- for weir it is the angle between the wing and the horizontal in degrees.
-A weir with Param = 90 is actually a slit -The sixth is the vertical clogging of the opening by boulders in meters at the beggining of the run -The seventh is the lateral clogging of the opening by boulders in meters at the beggining of the run -The heighth is a comment column to keep track of what are these openings, e.g., "crest", "spillway", "bottom slit"
+A weir with Param = 90 is actually a slit -The sixth is the vertical clogging of the opening by boulders in meters at the beggining of the run -The seventh is the lateral clogging of the opening by boulders in meters at the beggining of the run -The eighth is a comment column to keep track of what are these openings, e.g., "crest", "spillway", "bottom slit"

 In RangeOfBoulders.txt, the column titles must be: Boulder_size_category_(m)	Lower_bound	Upper_bound	Best_estimate	Reference_Volume